Jens Tuyls

 prof_pic.jpg

 I am currently part of the Princeton NLP group, where I am advised by Professor Karthik Narasimhan.
-My research focuses on building decision-making agents, mainly using ideas from reinforcement learning (RL) and natural language processing (NLP).
+My research focuses on building decision-making agents, mainly using ideas from reinforcement learning (RL), imitation learning (IL), and natural language processing (NLP).
 To this end, I also closely collaborate with Professor Benjamin Eysenbach as part of the Princeton RL Lab.

 Bio: I studied Computer Science and Engineering at UC Irvine, where I was fortunate to work with Professor Sameer Singh on interpretability in NLP, and with Professor Stephan Mandt and Professor Mike Pritchard on AI for climate.
-Now, I’m a 5th year PhD student in the Princeton NLP group.
+Now, I’m a final-year PhD student in the Princeton NLP group.

 news